-- 16. "Education Programs and Activities" refers to all the operations of the College, including, but not limited to, in person and online educational instruction, employment, research activities, extracurricular activities, athletics, residence life, dining services, performances, and community engagement and outreach programs. - a.
+• "Education Programs and Activities" refers to all the operations of the College, including, but not limited to, in-person and online educational instruction, employment, research activities, extracurricular activities, athletics, residence life, dining services, performances, and community engagement and outreach programs.

 The term applies to all activity that occurs on campus or on other property owned or occupied by the College.
-It also includes off-campus locations, events, or circumstances over which the College exercises substantial control over the Respondent and the context in which the Sexual Harassment and/or discrimination occurs, including Sexual Harassment and/or sexual discrimination occurring in any building owned or controlled by a student organization that is officially recognized by the College. - C. Sexual Harassment, discrimination, and retaliation are contrary to the values of Methodist College, and it is the policy of the College to provide a workplace and learning environment free from unlawful and improper harassment by management, employees, students or any other third parties.
-Preventing sexual harassment, discrimination, and retaliation, as well as other disrespectful conduct, is the responsibility of all members of the Methodist College community. - D. Sexual Harassment and discrimination is considered a serious act of misconduct and will subject the perpetrator to corrective action, which may include without limitation mandatory training, or disciplinary action, which could include without limitation, suspension without pay or termination or expulsion.
-Similarly, Methodist College may modify or terminate its relationships with clients and vendors when their representatives engage in harassment or discrimination in violation of this policy. - E. Violations of this policy must be reported as soon as possible to designated personnel.
+It also includes off-campus locations, events, or circumstances over which the College exercises substantial control over the Respondent and the context in which the Sexual Harassment occurs, including Sexual Harassment occurring in any building owned or controlled by a student organization that is officially recognized by the College.

+- C. Sexual Harassment and retaliation are contrary to the values of Methodist College, and tis the policy of the College to provide a workplace and learning environment free from unlawful and improper harassment by management, employees, students or any other third parties.
+Preventing sexual harassment and retaliation, as well as other disrespectful conduct, is the responsibility of all members of the Methodist College community. - D. Sexual Harassment is considered a serious act of misconduct and will subject the perpetrator to corrective action, which may include without limitation mandatory training, or disciplinary action, which could include without limitation, suspension without pay or termination or expulsion.
+Similarly, Methodist College may modify or terminate its relationships with clients and vendors when their representatives engage inharassment in violation of this policy. - E. Violations of this policy must be reported as soon as possible to designated personnel asstated in this policy.
 Every effort will be made to respond to reports of perceived prohibited conduct ("concerns") in an adequate, reliable, impartial and timely manner.
-If anyone feels that the College has not met its obligations under this policy, that person should contact the Title IX Coordinator.
+Ifanyone feels that the College has not met its obligations under this policy, that person should contact the Title IX Coordinator.